 • What early validation steps can I take?

-• Do I need budget for this?
+• Do I need a budget for this?

 • Is it a hell yes?